 But perhaps consider the following: do you ever wake up crying that you won't live to be 200 years, even though it may be like that in the future?
 Or do you praise yourself lucky every morning that your life expectancy is 80 years instead of 40, as it was perhaps just centuries ago?
 Likely you don't.
 But you do feel grateful if you exceed the current life expectancy -- because you've been given more than the average person.

 Why?
-Happiness, or quality of life, seems to be determined by the comparison of your life to that of the people around you, what you see on television, etc., and most importantly, by the comparison to other people who live now, not 1000 years ago or in the future.
-In that sense, quality of life and happiness.
+Happiness, or quality of life, seems to be determined by the comparison of your life to that of the people around you, what you see on television, etc., and most importantly, by the comparison to other people who live now, not 1000 years ago nor in the future.

 Perhaps global technological advancement is partially driven by each individual simply trying to increase their own chances of survival.
 All those incremental changes put together perhaps drive the overall advancement of technology.